 The name comes fromromance seats, two-person seats without separating armrests when one-person seats were a norm.
 SomeRomancecars are equipped with standard seats featuring armrests.
 Other railroad companies also used "romance cars" or "romance seats" (aJapanese portmanteau for "loveseat") for their special accommodation passenger cars, but Odakyu holds the trademark for the term "Romancecar".

-These are classified astokkyū (limited express) services, requiring limited express tickets and seat reservations.Bento meals are available on the train.
+Odakyu currently operates the followingRomancecar services.
+All are classified astokkyū (limited express) services, requiring a separate limited express supplement ticket in addition to the standard fare and seat reservations.Bento meals are available on board.

-Odakyu 7000 series LSE: Entering service in 1980, it has a 180-degree front view of scenery.
-It has seating for 464 people in 11 cars—identical to the 3100 series.
-It was manufactured byKawasaki Heavy Industries.
-The two remaining sets were withdrawn from regular service on July 10, 2018, and are scheduled to be operating seasonally until the end of the fiscal year.
+7000 series LSE (Luxury Super Express): Introduced in 1980, the LSE featured a 180-degree panoramic front view.
+It seated 464 passengers in eleven cars, matching the capacity of the 3100 series, and was manufactured byKawasaki Heavy Industries.
+The final two sets were withdrawn from regular service on July 10, 2018, and subsequently operated on a seasonal basis through the end of the fiscal year.
+The series received a Blue Ribbon Award.